onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Underlying pattern/simplicity capturing the essence, dimensionality reduction, cutting down complexity - how things fit into an intelligible order
 Coarse grained, enough for control
 Familiarity

+we seek explanations that remain robust when we test them against those flickers and shadows, and against each other, and against criteria of logic and reasonableness and everything else we can think of.

 ## from AIs